raw-bacon/raw-validity-webapp/README.md

 ```

 # Deploying to GitHub Pages
-In the root of the master branch, run.
+In the root of the master branch, run
 ```
 wasm-pack build
 npm install